Publish Novellas 5 May 2021

-Jayson’s heart is pounding so hard, it is nearly audible outside his body.
+Jayson’s heart is pounding so hard, it’s nearly audible outside his body.
 He completes his flight checklist for the Cessna 172 in 30 minutes this time.
 It’s down from an hour on his maiden flight.

 “Pull back on the throttle.
 Balance with the yoke.
 Keep pulling.
 That’s it.
-You feel that?
-We’re airborne, Jayson!
-Now look at your VSI and level us out,” says Chad, the flying instructor.
+Do you feel that?
+Jayson, we’re airborne!
+Now look at your Vertical Speed Indicator and level us out,” says Chad, the flying instructor.
 “How’s that feel?”